 Takoma Park’s Wards 4 and 5, which include many people of color, have historically been excluded from political discourse.
 This project aims to:

-• educate youth about financial and budgetary matters and impress upon them the value of active participation in community and civic life; and
+- educate youth about financial and budgetary matters and impress upon them the value of active participation in community and civic life; and

-• give youth a unique opportunity to directly influence improvement planning for their neighborhoods
+- give youth a unique opportunity to directly influence improvement planning for their neighborhoods

 Program Details and Timeline

-On October 23, several Steering Committee members held an informal meeting at Essex House with nearly twenty youth participants.
+The program officially launched on October 23, 2021 when several Steering Committee members held an informal meeting at Essex House with nearly twenty youth participants.
 A program overview was presented and potential participants, in turn, responded with a variety of initial ideas for projects.

 In the spring of 2022, Steering Committee members conducted outreach and information sessions for potential participants and parents to learn more about the program.